goodsollee/GoodsolLee.github.io/_pages/about.md

 ## Short Bio

-Goodsol Lee is a Ph.D. candidate in Electrical and Computer Engineering at Seoul National University and a visiting scholar at the University of Colorado Boulder.
+Goodsol Lee is a final-year Ph.D. candidate in Electrical and Computer Engineering at Seoul National University and a visiting scholar at the University of Colorado Boulder.
 His research centers on enabling seamless real-time communications regardless of physical distance or environmental constraints.

 Current interests include:
 - High-Quaity Real-Time Communications (e.g., cloud gaming, VR, AR)